 One last tip: when you're beginning a running program, run for minutes, not miles.
 Adding two more minutes to a workout is much easier than adding two more miles, and this gradual increase is much better for your long-term aerobic conditioning.

 Lesson One: Get Started in a Simple Way by Practicing Posture

 For everyone…beginners, seasoned competitors, everyone, the most important element of running to work on is your posture.

 Watch the DVD and practice along with Lesson One: Posture Alignment (or read pages 63-70 in the book) in your living room.
 The most important piece of this lesson is to memorize how the One-legged Posture Stance feels.
 Notice the difference when your pelvis is level and when it’s not.
 Practice all of Lesson One at least two or three times before you go out running for the first time.

 When you’re ready to go out for your first run, focus on one thing ... feeling that one-legged posture stance.
 Before you start to run, practice getting your posture aligned (as explained in Lesson One) and practice your one-legged posture stance.
 Move from one foot to the other, feeling the straight line from your head to your toe.
 Really FEEL it in your body.

 The first time you head out for a run, you'll be taking TINY, tiny steps ... not really running, but moving forward doing one one-legged posture stances after another.
 Every time your foot lands, your weight is supported by that foot, and you are in a one-legged posture stance.
 Just go for as long as you're comfortable, whether it's 30 seconds or five minutes.
-If feel yourself being out of breath or not keeping your focus ... stop and walk until your breath recovers.
-Then get “running” again in the same way.
-Check in with your posture alignment and then begin doing your one-legged posture stances until you have to rest again.
+If you feel yourself being out of breath or not keeping your focus, stop and walk until your breath recovers.
+Then, check in with your posture alignment and begin doing your one-legged posture stances until you have to rest again.